Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 2.3 Prince2 Process Model

-- Starting up a project for government
+- Starting up a project with clear governance structures for government agencies.

-- Managing stage boundaries in government projects
+- Managing stage boundaries to maintain control and oversight in public sector initiatives.

-- Planning processes tailored for government needs
+- Planning: Strategic planning processes for government project success.

 Module 3: Agile Overview